MicrosoftLearning/mslearn-fabric/Instructions/Labs/06-data-warehouse.md

 1. In the **Explorer** pane, select the **Model** view.

-1. **Hide columns** in your Fact and Dimension tables that are not necessary to create a report.
+1. Hide the following columns in your Fact and Dimension tables that are not necessary to create a report.
 Note that this does not remove the columns from the model, it simply hides them from view on the report canvas.
-Hide the following columns:
    1. FactSalesOrder
       - **SalesOrderDateKey**
       - **CustomerKey**